JoaquinArias6/SudokuSolver/README.md

 An insight of the logic behind the problem:
-- First of all, one thing that comes to mind when solving sudokus is what amount of digits ables it to be solved, because as we know, if we place, for example, only one number on the grid, there will be a lot of possible solutions.
+- First of all, one thing that comes to mind when solving sudokus is what amount of digits ables the solution to be unique, because as we know, if we place, for example, only one number on the grid, there will be a lot of possible solutions.
   Doing a little research, i've found out that the minimum amount of numbers that need to be placed on the grid layout, must be at least 17.
 Due to this fact, having a placement of less than 17 numbers on the grid results in a sudoku with multiple solutions.

-- Secondly,